dramamine/leftovers-again/README.md

 + better handling of stat guessing & damage ranges
 + koChance is terribly inefficient. try a new strategy, like, use exponential math to figure out which damage amounts would be enough
 - take acct of Accuracy in damage est(?)
+- Choice Band: all of a sudden, you know what move the opponent is going to use! take advantage of this for safe switching

 10/18/2015